CTE reuse#

 Note

-Ensure workers have direct read access to the spooling location.
+Ensure all nodes (both coordinator and workers) have direct read access to the spooling location.
 Workers inherit the object storage configuration from the embedded buffer service.

 AWS S3#